octopus-network/octopus-appchain-registry/README.md

   * `registered`: The initial state of an appchain, after it is successfully registered.
   * `audited`: The state while the appchain had been audited.
   * `voting`: The state while the octopus council members can upvote in octopus DAO.
-  * `staging`: The state while `validator` and `delegator` can deposit OCT tokens to this contract to indicate their willing of staking for an appchain.
-This state is managed by `appchain anchor`.
   * `booting`: The state while an appchain is booting.
 This state is managed by `appchain anchor`.
   * `active`: The state while an appchain is active normally.
 This state is managed by `appchain anchor`.
-  * `broken`: The state which an appchain is broken for some technical or governance reasons.
+  * `closing`: The state which an appchain is closing for some technical or governance reasons.
 This state is managed by `appchain anchor`.
-  * `dead`: The state which the lifecycle of an appchain is end.
+  * `closed`: The state which the lifecycle of an appchain is end.
 * `register deposit`: To prevent abuse of audit services, an appchain has to deposit a small amount of OCT token when register.
 * `registry settings`: A set of settings for this contract, which contains the following fields:
   * `minimum register deposit`: The minimum amount of `register deposit` which is specified by Octopus DAO.